 - Preheat the oven to 400°F. Line a rimmed baking sheet with parchment paper.

-- Drizzle the insides of the acorn squash with about 2 tbsp of olive oil.
+- Drizzle the insides of the acorn squash with about 2 tablespoon of olive oil.
 Then sprinkle the brown sugar on top.
 Bake with the cut side up for 45 minutes or until the squash is soft and tender.
 Note: baking time may vary depending on the size of your squash.

 - Meanwhile, cook the sausage in a large skillet with the chopped shallot.
 Once the sausage is browned, add the diced apple, rosemary, thyme, paprika, salt and pepper.
 Mix and cook until the apple has softened, about 2 minutes.